Addressing New HOPE Tool Requirements in Hospice

 The new HOPE tool will help to guide patient care as well as quality improvement.
 This new tool presents opportunities and challenges for hospice organizations nationwide.
 GalenusCare is proactively addressing challenges by providing efficient pharmacy workflow practices while maintaining patient-centered care.

-The combination of the GalenusCare safety analytics, collaborative practice efficiencies, and on-hand medication availability helps to improve overall care of hospice patients.
+The combination of the GalenusCare medication safety analytics, collaborative care efficiencies, and on-hand medication availability helps to improve overall care of hospice patients.
 Interventions focused on safety and patient-centered care help to save time, medical costs, and improve satisfaction for all involved including the patients, their caregivers, and the entire hospice care team.